 The road network in France, even minor roads, are usually very well maintained and signage is very clear.
 Most visitors comment on the road quality and, with the exception of major cities, the lack of traffic too.

-Unless otherwise indicated, the national speed limit is 90 KPH; the dual carriageways have a maximum speed limit of 110 kph, and autoroutes 130 kph (both of which are reduced in poor weather conditions).
+Unless otherwise indicated, the national speed limit is 90 Kph (though this is due to change to 80 kph from July 1st 2018) the dual carriageways have a maximum speed limit of 110 kph, and autoroutes 130 kph (both of which are reduced in poor weather conditions).

 Something that also catches international visitors out is “Prioritie a Droit” (priority from the right ) – this means that traffic joining the main road from a smaller side road on the right has the priority.
 These are common in towns & villages and also on small country roads.